danielbconley/WebScraper_v1.2/README.md

 Running the Scripts

-After setting up, navigate to the folder containing your script in a terminal or command prompt and run the script with Python.
-For example, to run generate_video.py, type python generate_video.py and press Enter.
-Follow similar steps for web_scrape_tts.py and split_video.py as needed.
-Make sure all dependencies are installed and paths are correctly set to avoid errors.
+After setting up, navigate to the folder containing your script in a terminal or command prompt and run the main.py script.

 ---